typegoose/typegoose/docs/guides/quick-start-guide.md

 - Typegoose is a wrapper for Mongoose's models
 - Typegoose does not modify any functions of Mongoose
-- Typegoose aims to get Mongoose's models to be stable through type-information
+- Typegoose aims to get Mongoose's models to be stable through type-information from classes (without defining extra interfaces)
 - Typegoose aims to make Mongoose more usable by making the models more type-rich with TypeScript
 - Decorated schema configuration classes (like `KittenClass` above) must use explicit type declarations